 With a plea bargain, the prosecution benefits by saving both time and resources in not having to prove a more severe charge.
-However, the court must approve the reduction in the charge(s), as with any other plea bargain.
-If the court does not approve the plea bargain, then the harsher sentence and charges remain in effect.
+However, in any plea bargain agreement, the court must approve the reduction in the charge(s).
+If the court does not approve the plea bargain, the harsher sentence and charges remain in effect.

-However, before you attempt to negotiate any kind of plea deal, you should strongly consider speaking with a lawyer to make sure you’re not settling for a deal that sounds good on paper but doesn’t actually benefit you in the long run.
+However, before you attempt to negotiate any kind of plea deal, you should strongly consider speaking with a lawyer to make sure you’re not settling for an agreement that sounds good on paper but doesn’t actually benefit you in the long run.
 Our criminal defense lawyers can review the deal you’ve been offered and advise you on whether you should take it.

-Charge bargaining refers to the act of bargaining for a lesser charge.
-If the defendant accepts this type of plea bargain, then he pleads guilty to a crime that is less serious than what he was initially charged with.
-For instance, if someone is charged with a DUI murder, charge bargaining would result in the murder charge being dropped in favor of his pleading guilty to vehicular manslaughter instead.
+Charge bargaining refers to the act of negotiating for a lesser charge.
+If the defendant accepts this type of plea bargain, they plead guilty to a crime that is less serious than that with which they were initially charged.

-Sentence bargaining occurs after the prosecution and the defendant come to an agreement on the sentence the prosecution will argue for.
-The defendant then pleads guilty or “no contest” to the charges against him in return for the sentence he had previously agreed to.
+Sentence bargaining occurs after the prosecution and the defendant come to an agreement on the sentence for which the prosecution will argue.
+The defendant then pleads guilty or “no contest” to the charges against them in return for the previously agreed-upon sentence.

 Sentence bargaining saves the prosecution time by not having to prove the defendant’s guilt at trial.
 In exchange, the defendant also benefits by not having to serve as much time (if any) in jail.
-Or, in cases where jail time is not a threat, the fines and fees the defendant may be required to pay can be reduced.
+In cases where jail time is not a threat, the fines and fees the defendant faces can be reduced.